UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <exercise id="18" title="Concat questions">

 **Question 1**
-If we wanted to concatenate Dataframe A with Dataframe B horizontally, what do we need to make sure **before** proceeding
+If we wanted to concatenate Dataframe A with Dataframe B horizontally, what do we need to make sure **before** proceeding?

 <choice id="1" >
 <opt text="There are no <code>NaN</code> values">